cyclus/cyclus/INSTALL.rst

 Dependencies
 ************

-A full list of the Cyclus package dependencies is shown below:
+A full list of the Cyclus package dependencies is listed :doc:`here <DEPENDENCIES.rst>` :

-.. include:: DEPENDENCIES.rst
-   :start-after: .. dependency_table_start
-   :end-before: .. dependency_table_end

 ************
 Installation